data-fun/3d-genome-builder/README.md

 ## Interpolate genes into the 3D model

-Build a 3D model with one bead for each genes in a given bedgraph :
+Build a 3D model with one bead for each genes in a given bedgraph:

 ```
 python ./scripts/genes_interpol.py --pdb path/to/structure.pdb --fasta path/to/genome.fasta --resolution HiC-resolution --annotation path/to/genes.bedgraph --output path/to/output.pdb